araobp/node-red-genai/README.md

 ## Background and Motivation

-I need a node-based low-code development platform supporting LLM-chains with visual programming.
+As a MVP developer, I need a node-based low-code development platform supporting LLM-chains with visual programming for agile prototyping.

 ## Requirements